-- FLAT FEE ALL THE WAY.
-Anyone who has ever hired a family law attorney is going to be a vociferous advocate of flat fee pricing.
-Almost every single time, a flat fee arrangement is going to save you a tremendous amount of money over an hourly arrangement.
-In my office, we take the estimated number of hours for a typical case, divide it in half, and come up with the flat fee price.
-Attorneys like the flat fee arrangement because, although far less money, it is administratively much easier, the money is paid up front and therefore there are far fewer collection issues, and clients are generally much happier with a flat fee arrangement.
+- FLAT FEE.
+Anyone who has ever hired a family law attorney is likely going to be a advocate of flat fee pricing.
+Attorneys like the flat fee arrangement because, although far less money, it is administratively much easier, the money is paid up front and therefore there are far fewer collection issues.
+Clients are generally much happier with a flat fee arrangement.

 - DON’T BE YOUR OWN WORST ENEMY.
-Once you find a good attorney who is going to provide good value for you, LET THEM DO THEIR JOB.
-Don’t micromanage them and do not constantly bombard them with stories you’ve gleaned from the Internet or friends.
+Once you find a good attorney who is going to provide good value for you, let them do their job.
 Now that you have made the decision to hire an attorney after much thought and research, trust your decision and let the attorney do his or her job and let them do it in the best way they know how.
-THE GOLDEN RULE: If you think you know more or as much as your immigration attorney, then don’t hire a lawyer.

 FINAL THOUGHT.
 Look for a reputable law firm (large or small), or a good solo practitioner who is intelligent, organized, a hard worker, and not doing this job just for the money.
-If you are going with a solo practitioner, ensure that attorney has backup resources and if it’s a large law firm, ensure you are getting what you pay for.
 In all cases, it’s always better to have a True Believer on your side.
-Remember, your attorney is going to be your advocate for many, many years to come.
+Remember, your attorney is going to be your advocate for many years to come.
 Cultivate a good relationship from the start.
 Good luck!